-Moltara is a subterranean land located near the planet's core.
+Moltara is a subterranean land located 7,000 feet below sea level, near the planet's core.
 It's accessible from a doorway hidden in a network of islands off the coast of Altador.
 It was only discovered by modern Neopia in Year 11 on the 12th Day of Storing.

 Moltara City (a city, despite having a town hall) is the first sight people see when descending the mine shaft from the surface.
 The people here have embraced steam technology, and are almost all engineers of some type.
 Most of the technology uses obsidian in one way or another, and there is a quarry where it can be found within the city.
 These Moltarans have been responsible for the upkeep of the machine which stabilises the core of Neopia.

-Beyond Moltara City, live a tribe of Moltarans who have shunned technology for the most part.
+Beyond Moltara City, deep in a maze of caves, live a tribe of Moltarans who have shunned technology for the most part.
 Instead, they have embraced magic, and have learned to control magma.
 This has changed the appearance of their bodies considerably.
 These Moltarans have also succeeded in taming a great many of the beasts that live in the caves, some of which are used to navigate the lava tunnels.
 However, some steam powered vessels are also used, such as the S.S.
 Steam Reliant.
-The Arcanium, the local book shop, is actually Moltara's research centre - they have developed one of the few working examples of time travel technology in Neopia.
+The Arcanium, the local book shop, is actually Moltara's research centre—they have developed one of the few working examples of time travel technology in Neopia.

 Both Moltara City and the Caves beyond lie in great caverns deep below the planet's crust (7000 feet below the surface).
 Rivers of lava run through the Moltara Caves, while Moltara City has managed to remain relatively separate from them.
 There is one main shaft leading down from the surface, but there are multiple 'back doors' that the Moltarans use for supply runs.